KurimasuTanaka/HYS_Test_Task/README.md

-# Test project by Vedmitskyi Stanislav for HYS Enterprise Internship #
+# Test project by Vedmitskyi Stanislav for HYS Enterprise Back-end Course #
 Sorry for the delay — I only found the email in my spam folder yesterday.
 Is there still a chance that my test project will be reviewed?

 ## Runnig instructions: ##